sriscode/FaceId-Authentication-IphoneX/README.md

 # FaceId-Authentication-IphoneX
 Face Id Authentication integration into the app

-The code here demonstrates how to integrate Face Id authentication integration into the app.
+The code demonstrates how to integrate Face Id authentication integration into the app.
 Face Id is currently supported on iPhone X.
-Thia Code also works for touchId authenticaiton.
+This Code also works for touchId authentication.

 Detailed explanation of the code will be added soon in https://www.machinethinks.com

-clas MTBiometricAuthenication in this respository is responsible for biometeric authentication and notify the success / fail status with
+class MTBiometricAuthenication in this project is responsible for biometeric authentication and notify the success / fail status with
 Post Notification

-How to use MTBiometricAuthenication class
+How to use MTBiometricAuthenication class.

 1) Create an instance of MTBiometricAuthenication class
-2) call authenticationWithBiometricID to initiate the authentication process
+2) Call authenticationWithBiometricID to initiate the authentication process
-3) add notification observerers as below
+3) Add notification observerers as below

   NotificationCenter.default.addObserver(self, selector: #selector(LoginVC.authenticationCompletionHandler(loginStatusNotification:)),
     name: .MTBiometricAuthenicationNotificationLoginStatus, object: nil)